sandboks/odin-tictactoe/README.md

 - Customize each player, including their avatar, name and color
 - Creatively bankrupt?
 Use the shuffle feature to generate funny player names from a database of over 100 words!
 - Play against an AI-controlled CPU, or pit two of them against each other!
-- Responsive layout that's fully playable across different devices (*not fully implemented yet)
+- Responsive layout that's fully playable across different devices

 # COMBATIBILITY
 - ✅ Google Chrome (desktop)